The Just Judges: Replacement copy

 The panel was replaced in 1945 by a copy made by Belgian restorer and copyist Jef Van der Veken.
 Van der Veken used a two-centuries old closet shelf for the panel.
 His reference was another copy Michiel Coxie had produced in the mid-16th century for Philip II of Spain, and kept at the Royal Museums of Fine Arts of Belgium.
 In order to harmonize his copy with the appearance of other panels of the Ghent Altarpiece, Van der Veken applied a layer of wax to create a similar patina.
 He subtly indicated his work was a copy by giving one of the horsemen the facial features of Leopold III, who was the reigning King of the Belgians at the time the panel was stolen and the copy made.

 Closeup of the copy of the Just Judges, revealing the shaved horsemen in the middle, which was originally partially obscured by the brim of the hat worn by the bearded man, to be that of Leopold III of Belgium.

-The painting in popular culture

-The panel plays a prominent symbolic role in the novel The Fall (1956) by Albert Camus.
-Its protagonist, Jean-Baptiste Clamence, claims to have found the painting in a bar called "Mexico City", and his secret withholding of the painting empowers him, he feels, in his newfound role of "judge-penitent".

-The panel can be seen in the television series Arrow (season 3, episode 16), in Ra's al Ghul's lair at the dinner table.

-The panel is the centerpiece of the novel "The Omega Factor" by Steve Berry, published July 2022.